Founded as Designs for Medicine in 1970, we are deeply rooted in user-centered medical product design.

 With more products featuring digital interfaces, design doesn’t end with the physical product.
 Our interaction designers and electrical engineers are often part of the project team.
 Their contributions may include user interface architecture and visual design for embedded touchscreens as well as the underlying electronics hardware and firmware.
 The development of mobile apps as companions to medical devices often comes into play.
 (Learn more about our integrated Digital-Physical Design expertise.)

 Our portfolio of new-to-the-world and next-generation products includes:

-Our researchers identify design opportunities informed by these real-world conditions.
+Our researchers identify design opportunities informed by the real-world eco-systems where the products are expected to perform.
 When we can’t be there, we use current and emerging technology to gather and analyze data.
-Go to Design Research to read more about our generative research methods (ethnography and observation, interviews, benchmarking, and competitive analyses) and evaluative research methods (human factors evaluation; simulated use; and comparative testing).
+Go to Design & User Research to learn more about our generative research methods (ethnography and observation, interviews, benchmarking, and competitive analyses) and evaluative research methods (human factors evaluation, simulated use, and comparative testing).

 Medical devices deliver some of our toughest development challenges.
 Our robust team of mechanical and electrical engineers use advanced tools to design medical products with complex mechanical and electromechanical systems.
 Our highly experienced and skilled team of degreed engineers is equally proficient leveraging hand calculations as they are the most advanced CAD-based analysis tools.
 These help us identify and solve for issues in the early stages of the design process — and shave precious time off of project schedules.